Queen Chrysalis

 Queen Chrysalis is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
-She serves as a recurring antagonist in the series, first appearing in the second season finale.
+She serves as a major antagonist throughout the series, first appearing in the second season finale.
 She is voiced by Kathleen Barr.

-Chrysalis is depicted as a malevolent and manipulative anthropomorphic changeling—a shapeshifting insect-like creature—who rules over a hive of changelings.
+Queen Chrysalis is depicted as a malevolent and manipulative anthropomorphic changeling—a shapeshifting insect-like creature—who rules over a hive of changelings.
 As the Queen of the Changelings, she possesses powerful magic abilities including shapeshifting, mind control, and the ability to feed on love and positive emotions.
 She is characterized by her distinctive black appearance with holes throughout her legs and translucent insect-like wings, her curved horn, her fanged teeth, and her long flowing mane.
-Throughout the series, she is a significant threat to Equestria and the Mane Six.
+Throughout the series, she is a significant threat to Equestria and the Mane Six, she also serves as Twilight Sparkle’s arch-nemesis.